cornell-bioinformatics/rhAmpSeq-MAS-Pipeline/README.md

    #     - AcyAnthocyanin
    #
    # RM_IDV: ~
-   # # can take a list of individuals to "remove" (marks them as contaminants in ex
+   # # can take a list of individuals to "remove" (marks them as contaminants in excel report)
-   cel report)
-   # # this file needs to be single column, one taxa per line, names matched to hap
+   # # this file needs to be single column, one taxa per line, names matched to hapgeno
-   geno
    # # I usually use this to mark the MDS outliers in the final output
    #
    # IDV_MISS: 0.5